Skip to Main Content

 Lower interest rates

-A high credit score means you could qualify for low-interest loans.
-You could qualify for personal loan rates as low as 7 percent at the most competitive lenders.
+A high credit score can help you qualify for low-interest loans.
+You could qualify for personal loan rates as low as 7 percent with the most competitive lenders.
 Your rate may be higher, depending on the repayment term you choose and how much you borrow.

-Average annual percentage rates (APRs) associated with personal loans for individuals with stellar credit ratings range between 10.30 percent to 12.50 percent.
+Average annual percentage rates (APRs) associated with personal loans for individuals with stellar credit are typically below 12.50 percent.
 That’s about three times lower than the 32 percent average rate you’ll pay for bad credit loans.

 Estimated APR by FICO credit score ranges